Well, hello there!

 More random tidbits about me:

-- I won the Best Female Performance award at the provincial high school drama competition....way back when.
-I played a pregnant woman abandoned on the Prairies during the settlement of Western Canada.
+I won the Best Female Performance award at the provincial high school drama competition....way back when.
+I played a pregnant woman abandoned on the Prairies during the colonization of Western Canada.

-- I live on an 80-acre farm with my husband and daughter, our dog and cat, and lots of prairie wildlife, wind and wide open skies.
+I lived on an 80-acre farm with my husband and daughter, our dog and cat, and lots of prairie wildlife, wind and wide open skies for 12 years.

 Credentials, Designations and Whatnot: